chrigu/schifftszbaern/readme.md

 In the code you only need to change the the WLAN settings to get things working (in hardware/schiffts.js (ssid / password).

 ##Tests
-Some basic tests can be run from the main directory.
+Some basic tests can be run from the weather directory.
 You can run `python tests.py` to test the part that analyzes the radar's data.
 To the test the server part run `python server/server_tests.py`.

 ##Todo

-* Clean code & hierarchy
+* Refactor code & hierarchy
 * Documentation (obviously)
 * 1 config file for everything
 * remove magic numbers